Adopt a Home Pen Penguin For R1000

 Batmann was admitted to our Cape St Francis centre in 2013 after being severely oiled.
 Apart from being in desperate need of intensive rehabilitation, we soon realised that Batmann is also blind.

-Owing to his disability he will never be able to fend for himself in the wild and is safer in our permanent care.
-He is quite happy with his partner, Penelope, in SANCCOB’s 5 star hotel.
+Owing to her disability she will never be able to fend for herself in the wild and is safer in our permanent care.

 Age:Adult